luke0321li/Warlock/README.md

 # Warlock
-Warlock - a WebGL game demo
+Warlock - a WebGL game demo.
 An experimental roguelike duneon crawling game created for UCLA's computer graphics course.

 # How to launch